The Curt Jester

 General Audiences

-• 7 August 2024 – General Audience – Cycle of Catechesis.
+• 4 December 2024 – General Audience – Cycle of Catechesis.
 The Spirit and the Bride.
-The Holy Spirit guides the people of God towards Jesus our hope.
-5. Incarnate by the work of the Holy Spirit, from th
+The Holy Spirit guides the people of God towards Jesus our hope 16.
+Proclaiming the Gospel in the Holy Spirit.
+The

 Letters